How Many of These 20 Trivia Questions Can You Get Right?

 #5.
 Which country is nicknamed the “Land of a Thousand Lakes”?

 #6.
-Which is the largest planet in our solar system?
+What is the smallest planet in our solar system?

 You May Also Like